AlexGustafsson/homebridge-wol/README.md

 npm install -g homebridge-wol
 ```

-_Note, homebridge-wol requires root permissions due to the use of pinging and magic packages.
+_Note: homebridge-wol requires root permissions due to the use of pinging and magic packages.
 Start homebridge with sudo: `sudo homebridge` or change capabilities accordingly (´setcap cap_net_raw=pe /path/to/bin/node`)._

 ###### Configuration